mushtaqmahboob/Leaf-grade-detection-in-urban-farming-using-computer-vision/README.md

 ## Manifest

 ```
-- README.md ----> This markdown file you are reading.
+- README.md ----> This file you are reading which has all the instructions and clear explanation of the project.
 - images ---> This file contains all the images used in the readme file.
 - leaf_quality_detection.ipynb ---> This file contains the actual code of the project.
 - dataset ---> This folder contains the instructions to download the dataset used for the project.